11im/gemini-duo-agent/IMPLEMENTATION_GUIDE.md

 # 4. Test delegation
 # In Claude: "Research recent papers on transformers"
-# Claude should use: !gemini -m pro -p "..." > research.md
+# Claude should use: !gemini -m pro -p "..." -y > research.md
 ```

 ### Option B: Jump to Plugin (If confident)